by Tom Allen

 Figure 2 – Valuing Synergies

-Synergies should be tangible wherever possible (demonstrable via forecast increased cash flows for instance) and are most likely to be realized if a thorough post-merger integration process is conducted.
+Synergies should be tangible wherever possible (demonstrable via forecasting increased cash flows for instance) and are most likely to be realized if a thorough post-merger integration process is conducted.